smoors/vsc-jobs/README.md

 vsc-jobs
 ========

-Everything that interacts with Torque or Moab
+Everything that interacts with Torque or Moab.